Looking for the best books for a 9-year-old? We’ve got the perfect list for you!

 Technically the sequel to Bunnicula, this read-aloud book can really be read as a stand-alone.
 Chester and Harold are being boarded while their family is on vacation, but they are convinced they are staying in a haunted hotel!

-I remember laughing out loud as I read this book as a child.
-This one stands the test of time.
+I remember laughing out loud as I read this middle grade mystery book as a child.
+This Halloween chapter book stands the test of time.

 Classic Books for a 9-Year-Old